 Alternative 2.
 Require that each black sea bass pot in the water or at sea on a vessel in the South Atlantic EEZ have an attached valid identification tag issued by NMFS.
-Limit the black sea bass pot tags annually to 100 per vessel (permit).
-(The IPT has reworded this alternative to apply on a per vessel (permit) basis instead of a per permit holder basis).
+Limit the black sea bass pot tags annually to 100 per vessel.
 NMFS will issue new identification tags each fishing year that will replace the tags from the previous fishing year.

 Alternative 3.
 Require that each black sea bass pot in the water or at sea on a vessel in the South Atlantic EEZ have an attached valid identification tag issued by NMFS.
-Limit the black sea bass pot tags annually to 50 per vessel (permit).
-(The IPT has reworded this alternative to apply on a per vessel (permit) basis instead of a per permit holder basis).
+Limit the black sea bass pot tags annually to 50 per vessel.
 Require that new identification tags be issued each fishing year.

 Alternative 4.
 Require that each black sea bass pot in the water or at sea on a vessel in the South Atlantic EEZ have an attached valid identification tag issued by NMFS.
-Limit the black sea bass pot tags annually to 25 per vessel (permit).
-(The IPT has reworded this alternative to apply on a per vessel (permit) basis instead of a per permit holder basis).
+Limit the black sea bass pot tags annually to 25 per vessel.
 Require that new identification tags be issued each fishing year.

 Alternative 5.
 Require that each black sea bass pot in the water or at sea on a vessel in the South Atlantic EEZ have an attached valid identification tag issued by NMFS.
-Limit the black sea bass pot tags annually to 100 per vessel (permit) in year 1, 50 in year 2, and 25 in year 3 and onwards until modified.
-(The IPT has reworded this alternative to apply on a per vessel (permit) basis instead of a per permit holder basis).
+Limit the black sea bass pot tags annually to 100 per vessel in year 1, 50 in year 2, and 25 in year 3 and onwards until modified.
 Require that new identification tags be issued each fishing year.

 Alternative 6.
 Require that each black sea bass pot in the water or at sea on a vessel in the South Atlantic EEZ have an attached valid identification tag issued by NMFS.
-Limit the black sea bass pot tags annually to 100 per vessel (permit) in year 1 and 50 in year 2 and onwards until modified.
-(The IPT has reworded this alternative to apply on a per vessel (permit) basis instead of a per permit holder basis).
+Limit the black sea bass pot tags annually to 100 per vessel in year 1 and 50 in year 2 and onwards until modified.
 NMFS will issue new identification tags each fishing year that will replace the tags from the previous fishing year.